 - Currently, you can only compare within food categories.
 The calculations are different depending on the category you choose.
 For example, you can’t compare a dairy product rating with a breakfast cereal rating.

 - Use the ratings in conjunction with other food information like dietary guidelines, the ingredients list, and the nutrition information panel.
-If you would like to learn more, healthAbility also runs supermarket tours to help people make sense of food labels.

 - The system is currently under a 5 year review and taking public submissions.
 If you would like help writing a submission, Email Dana.